Peperzak Middle School honors its 101-year-old namesake and Holocaust survivor with a dedication ceremony for a sapling from Anne Frank's tree

 Peperzak Middle School is the 18th school in the U.S. to receive a sapling germinated from the tree that Frank could see from the home where she hid from the Nazis during their occupation of the Netherlands.
 The school’s namesake, 101-year-old local Holocaust survivor Carla Peperzak, attended synagogue and Hebrew school in Amsterdam with Anne’s older sister, Margot Frank.

 “It’s wonderful; very, very special, and I’m very, very happy and grateful,” Peperzak said at Saturday’s ceremony.
-“And the interesting thing is, this is number 18 in the United States.
-In Hebrew, the number 18 stands for life, ‘chai,’ and so it’s a very lucky number.”
+“And the interesting thing is, this is No. 18 in the United States.
+In Hebrew, the No. 18 stands for life, ‘chai,’ and so it’s a very lucky number.”

 As Jewish populations were being persecuted, in 1942 the Frank family went into hiding.
 Using a gifted diary from her 13th birthday, Anne wrote about her experience in the cramped quarters and her longing for freedom during the two years her family spent in hiding.